chansen/c-utf8-valid/README.md

 ### Reverse DFA

-The reverse DFA scans bytes right-to-left and is used for backward navigation and backward decoding, moving a cursor back by N codepoints without scanning from the start of the string.
+The reverse DFA scans bytes right-to-left and is used for backward navigation and backward decoding and moving a cursor back by N codepoints.

 Going forward you see the lead byte first and know immediately how many continuation bytes follow and what constraints apply to them.
 Going in